 Teaching Assistant - Mrs H Yates

-Later in the term, we will be learning about fractions.
-During our fractions topics, we will be simplifying, converting, ordering and comparing, as well as calculating with fractions using all four number operations.
+We will also consolidate our learning around fractions, regularly revisiting and practising skills covered last term around simplifying, converting, ordering and comparing, as well as calculating with fractions using all four number operations.
 This will allow us to solve problems involving fractions calculations effectively too.

 In our Light topic, we will learn about how light travels and the colours light is made up of, before exploring reflections and how light helps us to see objects and why we see objects in particular colours.
 We will end this topic considering what happens to the appearance of objects when placed in water.